|

 Education.

-was great progress in this field due to free and compulsory education at the
+progress in this field due to free and compulsory education at the primary/

 primary schools and 770 secondary schools, but only one High School was free of